Converting between forms, percentage calculations, and working with ratios.

 Percentage → Decimal: Divide by 100

-Adding fractions is adding parts of the same-sized whole.
-If the denominators differ, you must first rewrite the fractions so the parts are equal in size.
+Adding fractions means combining parts of the same-sized whole.
+If the denominators differ, the fractions must first be rewritten with a common denominator before the numerators can be combined.

-To add fractions, they must have the SAME denominator (bottom number).
+To add fractions, the denominators must be the SAME.

 They already have the same denominator (4), so just add the tops: